rkya/SBUnix/README.md

 University.
 I have implemented paging, free list, kmalloc, interrupts, scheduling, context switching, terminal and syscalls.
 SBUnix also contains binaries like echo, sleep, cat, ls, kill and ps.
+Note that the binaries are not present in the standard path of ```/bin``` but they are present as functions in the ```/sys/test_sbush.c``` file.
+This is because I was unable to load binaries from the ELF.

 # Functionalities Completed